 The first custom-built Modern Jive venue was opened by Mo'jive in Southampton in July 2007.

-Ceroc Central continued to grow and reached a peak of 21 nights, becoming the largest Modern Jive organisation in the world, before it was split up in September and sold to Ceroc UK and Ceroc Enterprises Ltd.
+Ceroc Central continued to grow and reached a peak of 21 nights, becoming the largest Ceroc organisation in the world on the basis of the number of dance nights, before it was split up in September and sold to Ceroc UK and Ceroc Enterprises Ltd.

 UK statistics as at April 2007, as recorded at modernjive.com: